vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 And following is where the ptr was pointing to.

 ![bytecode](bytecode.png)
-_this is what VMProtect custom bytecodes look like_
+_this is what VMProtect custom bytecode look like_

 To confirm that I had indeed found the correct pointer, I continued debugging and looked for instructions that used `r10`.
 Eventually, I found the part where it retrieves a byte from `vip`-7 and moves the `vip` forward.